HeranYang/DG-DDM-Seg/abdominal_ct2mr/readme.md

 ## Usage
-This folder contains the code of DG-DDM-Seg for cross-modality abdominal segmentation.
+This folder contains the code of DG-DDM-Seg for cross-modality abdominal segmentation, which is trained on CT and tested on MR.
 The structure of this folder is:

     abdominal_ct2mr\            : code of DG-DDM-Seg for cross-modality abdominal segmentation